 Compare the functionalities provided by a centralized file system to that of a distributed file system?

 A centralized file system is where all the data is stored on one server or location while limiting the number of users accessing the data.
 The data is stored on a single database and accessed through the local area network.
 The data stored is secured since all the data is stored in one database and retrieving the data will take less time.
 A distributed file system is where the data is stored on multiple databases in various locations that are interconnected with each other.
 The distributed file system performs better as there are more systems which reduce the network's load and allows the network to be accessed from more networks.
 A centralized file system is cheaper than a distributed file system since all the data is in one location and on one system while the distributed system will many nodes/systems at different locations.
 Although in a distributed system, if one of the databases fails, not all users will be impacted but in a centralized file system, all users will be impacted.

+Additionally, if a distributed system is not connected to the network, it will be useless, where this could happen to a centralized system, and it could potentially function as it was if it did not rely on network connections like a user’s PC.
+The scalability of these two systems differs as well, where a distributed system is very scalable and able to add new resources on demand, whereas a centralized system is not as easy

 What are the components of the distributed system listed in the article?
 Can you predict other components required that are not mentioned in the article?